stevenbai0724/stevenbai0724/README.md

-Computer Science @ University of Waterloo '27🔧
+Computer Science @ University of Waterloo '27

-Working on full stack development with ReactJS, NodeJS, ExpressJS and MongoDB ⚙️
+Working on full stack development with ReactJS, NodeJS, ExpressJS and MongoDB

-Competitive programmer in C++ 🖥️

 More info about me on my personal website https://stevenbai.ca